We have information you must know before you buy the A6.

-A trapezoidal grille and substantial interlocked rings highlight the front, and the grille pattern now continues top to bottom, eliminating the flat license-plate section that spilt previous grilles.
-Rectangular fog lamps better fit the rectangular side grilles they're in; most models feature a strip of LED running lamps underlining the headlight housing.
-LED taillights and a single tailpipe on each side characterize the rear end.
+A trapezoidal grille and substantial interlocked rings highlight the front end, so that the grille pattern continues top to bottom, eliminating the flat license-plate section that spilt the opening on pre-2009 models (although in states that require a front plate, there really isn't any other place for it go).
+Rectangular fog lamps enhance the front styling, and a strip of LED running lamps underlines the headlight housing.
+At the rear of the A6 are sleek, oblong LED taillights.

-As befits a $50,000 car, body panels fit closely together around the doors, hood and trunk lid, as well as along places such as lamps and door handles.
-It's a result of close tolerances, as are the reassuring thud when you close anything.
+Body panels fit closely together on the A6, around the doors, hood and trunk lid, along lamps and door handles.
+It's the look of quality, of close tolerances, as is the reassuring thud when you close anything.
 You won't even find a rubber strip at the top of windshield, nor strips on the sides of the roof.
 Door jambs and the trunk and hatch openings are all well-finished, and there are myriad seals to keep dirt and wind noise out.
 Audi is superior to Mercedes at these sorts of details.

-A large color palette and multiple wheel styles and sizes (17-19 inches) help distinguish your A6.
+A large color palette and multiple wheel styles and sizes (17-19 inches) help buyers personalize each A6.
 The 19-inch wheels on the Avant lend the appearance of Audi's 174-mph RS6 superwagon.

-The S6 is distinguished from its less-powerful stablemates by special exterior and interior elements.
+The S6 is distinguished from its less-powerful stalemates by special exterior and interior elements.
+Most noticeably, it retains the old-style split grille, albeit overlaid with a grid-like pattern.
 A different front bumper feeds more cooling air and moves the LED daytime running lights to the top of two lower cooling ducts.
 The front foglamps are incorporated into the headlight housings with tinted covers, the lower door trim is more pronounced, and the integrated trunk spoiler is a bit larger.
-Aluminum trim surrounds the side windows and is mirrored in the rearview mirror housings.
+The aluminum trim surrounds rearview mirror housings.
 The S6 also has black brake calipers, dual tailpipes each side, special 19-inch wheels with fat tires, and the requisite S6 and V10 badges.
 Paint choices are limited to a more discrete palette, a good move as the exhaust note attracts enough attention.

 The front seats are comfortable, supportive and offer good power adjustment range; fatigue should never be an issue even with the A6's 500-mile cruising range.
 Wind, road and engine noise are quelled so conversation is easy, even when driving quickly.

 The rear seats are comfortable, too.
 Head and leg room are expansive enough to tote around two clients in comfort even if you and they are all six feet or taller.
-Getting in and out if the back seats is relatively easy thanks to a back door much taller than most sleek sedans, space between the seat and door post that shames most full-size SUVs, and a foot space big enough to slide under the front seat.
-There are three adjustable headrests, reading lights that can't be seen in the driver's mirror, front seatback storage, and they fold down with the narrow section behind the driver.
+Getting in and out of the back seats is relatively easy thanks to a back door much taller than most sleek sedans, space between the seat and door post that shames most full-size SUVs, and a foot space big enough to slide under the front seat.
+There are three adjustable headrests, reading lights that can't be seen in the driver's mirror, front seatback storage, and a split rear seatback that folds down with the narrow section behind the driver.

 Audi's Multi Media Interface, or MMI, features a large knob and 15 buttons set horizontally on the center console to control most interior and many exterior functions.
 This eliminates a lot of switches, making for an uncluttered dash.
 Logical grouping eases the acclimation process, yet a few days and familiarization with the owner's manual will you allow you to master MMI quickly and appreciate what you can do with it.
 As with many new cars you can't just press-and-hold to program a radio preset but it does have a regular round volume knob.
 The main controller and buttons fall easily to hand right behind the shifter but are not accidentally bumped as on some such system.
 To ease access by the driver, the glovebox door button is located on the center of dash next to an Off switch for the screen.